 One of the best places to start with portrait photography is with your family and friends.
 But how do you pose someone who isn’t comfortable in front of the camera?
-Well let’s talk about it and find out how to pose your friends.
+Well, let’s talk about it and find out how to pose your friends.

-We wouldn’t recommend for a brand-new photographer to dive straight in to working with models, simply because you’ll never learn to direct someone when you need.
+We wouldn’t recommend for a brand-new photographer to dive straight into working with models, simply because you’ll never learn to direct someone when you need.
 A good model will know what to do whilst a new photographer won’t.
 So, you need to find a non-model to learn with.

 But before you start firing out WhatsApp messages to your address book, you need to find out what you’re going to ask them to do.
-It’s not everyday you get asked to be in a photoshoot and some folk may get the wrong impression.
+It’s not every day you get asked to be in a photoshoot and some folk may get the wrong impression.